 You accept these steps taken by us for identification purposes as being of appropriate security levels and standards.

-The occasional simple modification of whois contacts and/or DNS servers of one domain (that is not a full change of registrant) is processed free of charge.
+The occasional simple modification of whois contacts and/or max. two DNS servers of one domain (that is not a full change of registrant) is processed free of charge.

-However if any request encompasses a bulk of modifications for multiple domains or or goes beyond occasional simple modifications (e.g. billing details of more than one domain, request for list of all domains currently under registrant management, ill-timed repetitive or conflicting requests, ...), it may require the intervention of our engineers on our database.
-Costs will be charged on a per minute basis.
+However if any request encompasses a large bulk of modifications for multiple domains or or goes beyond occasional and simple modifications (e.g. billing details of more than one domain, request for list of all domains currently under registrant management, ill-timed repetitive or conflicting requests, ...), it may require the intervention of our engineers on our database.
+Costs will be charged on a per hour basis.

-Restoring an expired domain or releasing it for public re-registration is at our sole discretion.
+Restoring an expired or blocked domain or releasing it for public re-registration is at our sole discretion.
 Reinstatement will attract a fee in the amount of EUR 100.

-Manual identification for ascertaining that a request is legitimate will attract a fee in the amount of EUR 100.
+Any manual identification needed for ascertaining that a request is legitimate will attract a fee in the amount of EUR 100.

 Communication on payment